-This phenomenon is named after Henry Walter Bates, an English scientist from the Victorian era.
-He found that certain animals mimicked (i.e., copied) the behavior of more dangerous, harmful species.
+Batesian mimicry is named after Henry Walter Bates, an English scientist from the Victorian era.
+He found that certain animals mimicked the behavior of more dangerous species.

-Snakes are an excellent example of Batesian mimicry, and not just because some non-venomous snakes shake their tails.
-Take the milk snake, a snake from the same family as corn snakes.
-They have a banded pattern that’s similar to another snake, the coral snake, from a different family.
-Coral snakes are among the most venomous of all U.S. snakes.
+The milk snake is from the same family as corn snakes.
+They have a banded pattern that’s similar to the coral snake, from a different family.
+Coral snakes are among the most venomous of all native U.S. snakes.

-Milk snakes, by contrast, are harmless.
-But even though they’re harmless, milk snakes can still scare a potential predator because they seem like the deadly, venomous coral snake.
+Milk snakes, by contrast, are non-venomous.
+Even though they’re harmless, milk snakes can still scare a predator because they resemble the venomous coral snake.
 That’s at the heart of why corn snakes rattle their tails.

-The noise of a rattle is frightening to a potential predator.
-Generally speaking, the louder the noise, the more threatening it is.
-It’s why dogs bark, it’s why cats hiss, and it’s why we raise our voices in threatening situations.
-Rattling the tail may scare off a cat in a backyard or garden, for example.
+The noise of a rattle is frightening to a predator.
+The louder the noise, the more threatening it becomes.
+It’s why dogs bark, why cats hiss, and why humans raise our voices in threatening situations.

-And just like many animals have evolved markings and patterns to show others that they’re venomous or poisonous, rattlesnakes have developed a rattle to tell other animals that they’re dangerous.
+And just like many animals have evolved markings and patterns to show others that they’re venomous (poisonous), rattlesnakes have developed a rattle to tell other threatening animals that they’re very dangerous.

-Regarding pet corn snakes, they still exhibit this behavior because it’s hard-coded into their DNA.
+Regarding corn snakes, they still exhibit this behavior because it’s hard-coded into their DNA.
 You’ll notice that they only shake their tails if they feel threatened.
-That’s why they’ll do it if you suddenly reach into their enclosure, for example.
+That’s why they’ll do it if you suddenly reach into their enclosure or approach them in your yard, for example.

-Not only that, but you’ll also notice them rattle their tail when they’re eating.
-Your corn snake rattling tail while eating is because they feel threatened as if you’re going to try and steal their food.
+You’ll also notice that corn snakes rattle their tail when eating.
+They fear that you’re going to steal their food.
 Of course, you won’t, but a predator in the wild might.
-Shaking their tail might scare them away.
+Tail shaking in corn snakes might scare them away.